Economy of New York (state)

-The economy of the State of New York is reflected in its gross state product in 2022-Q2 of $US2.0 trillion, ranking third in size behind the larger states of California and Texas.
-If New York State were an independent nation, it would rank as the 10th largest economy in the world.
-However, in 2019, the multi-state, New York City-centered metropolitan statistical area produced a gross metropolitan product (GMP) of $US2.0 trillion, ranking first nationally by a wide margin and behind the GDP of only nine nations.
+The economy of the State of New York is reflected in its gross state product in 2024 of $2.322 trillion, ranking third in size behind the larger states of California and Texas.
+If New York State were an independent nation, it would rank as the 8th largest economy in the world by nominal GDP.
+However, in 2024, the multi-state, New York City-centered metropolitan statistical area produced a gross metropolitan product (GMP) over $US2.6 trillion, ranking first nationally by a wide margin and also ranked as the largest GDP in the world.
+By 2025, tourism had become New York's second-largest industry, after finance.

-The state has a large manufacturing sector, which includes printing and publishing and the production of garments, furs, railroad rolling stock, and bus line vehicles.
+The state has a large manufacturing sector, which includes printing and publishing and the production of computers, consumer electronics, apparel, railroad rolling stock, and bus line vehicles.
 Some industries are concentrated in upstate locations also, such as ceramics and glass (the southern tier of counties), microchips and nanotechnology (Albany) and the Greater Capital District, and photographic equipment (Rochester).
 New York's agricultural outputs comprise dairy products, cattle and other livestock, vegetables, nursery stock, and apples.
 In April 2021, GlobalFoundries, a company specializing in the semiconductor industry, moved its headquarters from Silicon Valley, California to its most advanced semiconductor-chip manufacturing facility in Saratoga County near a section of the Adirondack Northway, in Malta, New York.

 New York City

-New York City, characterized as the world's premier financial center, and the surrounding New York metropolitan area dominate the economy of the state.
+New York City, characterized as the world's principal fintech and financial center, and the surrounding New York metropolitan area dominate the economy of the state.
 Manhattan is the leading center of banking, finance, and communication in the United States and is the location of the New York Stock Exchange (NYSE) on Wall Street.
-Many of the world's largest corporations locate their home offices in Manhattan or in nearby Westchester County.
+Many of the world's largest corporations locate their home offices in Manhattan or in nearby Westchester, Nassau, and Suffolk counties.
 Manhattan contained over 500 million square feet (46.5 million m2) of office space in 2015, making it the largest office market in the United States, while Midtown Manhattan, with nearly 400 million square feet (37.2 million m2) in 2015, is the largest central business district in the world.
+New York is a top-tier global high technology hub.